mallelaindira/Lab2/README.md

 - The AUC (Area Under the Curve) value is calculated to quantify the overall performance of the model.

 ## Conclusion:
-The provided code demonstrates the process of training, evaluating, and interpreting a logistic regression model for predicting student withdrawals.
+This simple code demonstrates the sequential steps followed viz training, evaluating, and interpreting a logistic regression model for predicting student withdrawals.
 Through visualizations and performance metrics, it offers insights into the model's effectiveness and aids in understanding its predictive capabilities.